DrDonk/OC4VM/readme.md

 ***
 Note:

-Make sure you use the correct folder for your CPU as using the wrong one will cause the VM not to boot and give an error message.
+Make sure you use the correct folder for your CPU as using the wrong one will give a VMware error message.
 ***

 Before powering on the new VM you will need to set networking up for your environment.
 The templates do not specify what